Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 The sequence of the thoracohumeral joint:
 - yxy
 - zyx
+- unknown (we have clear data but don't know how it has been computed)

 ### thoracohumeral_angle
 variable type: string
 When no sequence is given, the thoracohumeral angle is given:
 - angle(yt, yh)
 - controlled by operator: probably goniometer
+- unknown (we have clear data but don't know how it has been computed)

 ### thoracohumeral_usable
 variable type: boolean